Updated for 2024

 Palos Verdes Dr. N. and Dapple Gray Lane, Rolling Hills Estates, CA 90274

 The Linden H. Chandler Preserve is a part of the Palos Verdes Nature Preserve.
-The Chandler Preserve is described as being both family-friendly and a good spot to view wildflowers.
-You may spot a variety of native wildflowers and shrubs (including the common fiddleneck, Western tansy mustard, and longleaf bush lupine) as well as small wildlife (native birds and insects).
-See if you can spot the endangered Palos Verdes blue butterfly during your exploration time.
+The Chandler Preserve is a great spot to view native wildflowers and shrubs including the common fiddleneck, Western tansy mustard, and longleaf bush lupine.
+Be on the lookout for small wildlife, such as native birds and insets, as well.

 Malibu Bluffs Open Space